ajschumacher/dshincd.github.io/_posts/blog/2015-05-09-feautre-scaling.md

 **Standard scale**

-Features can be scaled to a standard normal distribution with mean 0 and variance 1 by calculating Z-scores for every observation.
-This will transform the data so that most of your data falls between [-3, 3].
+Features can be scaled to have mean 0 and variance 1, which is also known as calculating Z-scores for every observation.
+This will usually transform the data so that most of your data falls between [-3, 3].

 **Min-max scale**